r4reetik/pattern-c/README.md

 ## Usage
 ### Copy & Paste
 *This method is recommended, if you want 1 or 2 program from this repository.*
- 1. Identify your pattern by hovering cursor over commit message.
+ 1. Identify your pattern in given [`Reference.txt`](https://github.com/r4reetik/pattern-c/blob/master/Reference.txt) file.
- 2. Click on the file.
+ 2. Open the file metioned just above the pattern, present in [this](https://github.com/r4reetik/pattern-c) repository.
  3. **COPY** the code and **PASTE** it in any of your local text editor.
  4. **Save As** the file with **<*filename>*.c** extension at `C:\TURBOC3\BIN`.
  > Using any other IDE or OS, *4th* step will be change accordingly.